Introduction

 GDPR Compliance Verification:

-Beyond technical functionality, verify that your Legal Hub implementation meets compliance requirements:
+Beyond technical functionality, verify that your implementation meets compliance requirements:

 - Privacy Policy is easily accessible from every page collecting user data